AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.md

 <u>Steps to reproduce</u>:

 1. Login to **[!UICONTROL Admin panel]** > **[!UICONTROL Catalog]** > **[!UICONTROL Categories]** and create two root categories.
-1. Each Root category should have one sub-category
+1. Each Root category should have one sub-category.
 1. Navigate to **[!UICONTROL Stores]** > **[!UICONTROL All stores]** > Two stores exists with different root categories for each of it.
 (Each Stores should have at least one store view)
 1. Go to **[!UICONTROL Catalog]** > **[!UICONTROL Products]** > create a product with